 By default, Image & Video Manager uses sophisticated algorithms to determine the best derivative to serve.
 There may be cases, however, where you want to select a specific derivative image or video.
 To do so, use select query parameters to override the Image & Video Manager algorithms.

 A list of query string parameters is provided in the table that follows.
-Parameters can be applied using either the Image and Video Manager Set Parameters behavior or by incorporating the parameters into the image URLs on your website.
+Parameters can be applied using either the Image & Video Manager Set Parameters behavior or by incorporating the parameters into the image URLs on your website.

 You can apply multiple parameters simultaneously using:

 Set Parameters behavior.
 Add multiple instances of the behavior to the rule and select a different parameter in each instance.

 Query string parameters.
 Join multiple parameters with the ampersand character:

 Many content management systems (CMS) include features for inserting query string parameters into image URLs.
 Consult your CMS documentation for more information.